 Jonathan Blute is a partner at Walsworth who focuses his practice on professional and general liability matters.
 Jonathan is a skilled litigator with nearly 20 years of trial and appellate experience representing a variety of clients in professional liability, employment, commercial litigation, ethics, and real estate matters.
-He has significant experience in all phases of litigation in state and federal courts, before administrative agencies, and in private arbitration proceedings.
+As part of his professional liability practice, he advises attorneys, architects, engineers, and other professionals and businesses on risk management, contract negotiation, and claims prevention strategies to help reduce potential exposure before disputes arise.

 Jonathan is recognized by the State Bar of California as a Certified Specialist in Legal Malpractice Law.
-He has also been named to Super Lawyers’ Northern California “Rising Stars” list seven times.
+He has also been named to Super Lawyers’ Northern California “Rising Stars” list seven times, and was selected as a Northern California Super Lawyer for 2025.

 - Obtained a 12-0 defense verdict on behalf of defendant/employer in wrongful termination/whistleblower action.